check-spelling-sandbox/materialize/test/scalability/README.md

 This resolves to the commit of the merge base of the current branch.
 * In Buildkite, this is the last shared commit of the current branch and the merge target.
 When not in a pull request, `latest` will be used.
-* When running locally, this is the lasat shared commit of the current branch and the `main` branch.
+* When running locally, this is the last shared commit of the current branch and the `main` branch.

 ```
 ./mzcompose run default --target common-ancestor ...